 |Cohort||Cohort type||No. of individuals|

 Data analysis through the federated database is made possible through the R statistical programming environment.
 A user logs on to the database from within the R environment running on their local computer (e.g. using RStudio).
 He or she can then use various data mining and statistical tools that are available through the system.
 We have developed a federated analysis package called dsSwissKnife (publicly available on GitHub) that provides these tools.
 Further information about the tools and how they work can be found here.

-This Federated Database is a key asset, enabling research to fight this global epidemic.
+The RHAPSODY federated database is a key asset, enabling research to fight the global epidemic of type 2 diabetes.
 Therefore, we are currently working on ensuring that the federated database will be available and maintained after the end of the project, with highly regulated access procedures in place.
 Part of this work involves creating a public website where information can be found on which patient cohorts are included and how to apply for access to use the system.
 In the future, if funding is available, we also plan to add new cohorts as well as periodically updating the data in existing cohorts.
 The number of statistical tools available to users of the system will also evolve over time, offering new ways to analyse the cohort data.

 A research study in which one or more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of those interventions on health-related biomedical or behavioral outcomes (source: https://grants.nih.gov/).